tweag/lagoon/docs/HACKING.md

-# Datalake Developer Documentation
+# Lagoon Developer Documentation

 ## Overview

-The overarching goal of the Datalake project is to provide a central database of medical research results to facilitate scientific research.
-It provides means to add new results into this "datalake" (ingest), query this database (data discovery), as well as ways to interact with the data through bindings to R, MatLab and programming language API bindings.
+The overarching goal of the Lagoon project is to provide a central database of medical research results to facilitate scientific research.
+It provides means to add new results into this "lagoon" (ingest), query this database (data discovery), as well as ways to interact with the data through bindings to R, MatLab and programming language API bindings.

-The datalake project consists of a number of related components, each of which has its own developer documentation:
+The lagoon project consists of a number of related components, each of which has its own developer documentation:

-* [datalake-interface](interface/HACKING.md) is a Haskell library that defines the API between the backend (datalake server) on the one hand and the frontend (either the webapp, the datalake command-line tool or the R/Ruby/Python clients) on the other.
+* [lagoon-interface](interface/HACKING.md) is a Haskell library that defines the API between the backend (lagoon server) on the one hand and the frontend (either the webapp, the lagoon command-line tool or the R/Ruby/Python clients) on the other.
-* [datalake-backend](backend/HACKING.md) implements the bulk of the backend functionality (server and server).
+* [lagoon-backend](backend/HACKING.md) implements the bulk of the backend functionality (server and server).
-* [datalake-cmdline](cmdline/HACKING.md) is a thin layer around the backend library that makes its functionality available through a command line program.
+* [lagoon-cmdline](cmdline/HACKING.md) is a thin layer around the backend library that makes its functionality available through a command line program.
-* [datalake-server](server/HACKING.md) is a thin layer around the backend library that makes its functionality available through a REST API.
+* [lagoon-server](server/HACKING.md) is a thin layer around the backend library that makes its functionality available through a REST API.
-* [datalake-webapp](webapp/HACKING.md) provides data discovery as well as ingest functionality through a web interface.
+* [lagoon-webapp](webapp/HACKING.md) provides data discovery as well as ingest functionality through a web interface.
-* [RDatalake](RDatalake/HACKING.md) provides an R interface to the datalake.
+* [RLagoon](RLagoon/HACKING.md) provides an R interface to the lagoon.
-* [MatlabDatalake](MatlabDatalake/HACKING.md) provides a Matlab interface to the datalake.
+* [MatlabLagoon](MatlabLagoon/HACKING.md) provides a Matlab interface to the lagoon.

 ## Tests